meetkabeershah/meetkabeershah.github.io/_posts/2015-10-7-bye-bye-beta.md

 title: The departure from &beta;
 ---

-[nerdspal](http://nerdspal.com/) seems to be stable now but still I wanted to keep that *careful* ***&beta;*** *symbol*.
-I always worked as a windows app developer.
-To get started into web based development, I started working on this nerdy site.
+If a software seems to be stable, it's still wise to keep that *careful* ***&beta;*** *symbol*.

-Why the heck I can say nerdspal will not work?
-Who knows about it?
-No one.
-The only way I'll decide things is **by doing**.
+The only way to decide things is **by doing**.
 I really don't believe in astrology.

 ![Stupidity astrology](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcSUOwD2rO1h8mQwj4ftEY6ebu43YZKPWtRp33OyWlwArn2-0k08)

 [courtesy](http://memegenerator.net/instance/59902750)

-Which student will not like if they get answers for their academic queries?
-They will love it.
-They pay for it [online](https://www.chegg.com/homework-help/questions-and-answers) and offline both.
-This is a real problem.
+I feel that if a software can address users' problems it is worth doing.

-I'm dedicating october towards deciding my foolishness.
-If **(and only if)** nerdspal is not something which [helps users](http://startupclass.samaltman.com/courses/lec07/), the best thing will be to shut it.
-I don't want to force anything on anyone.
+I usually dedicate some time deciding my foolishness.
+If **(and only if)** the software is not something which [helps users](http://startupclass.samaltman.com/courses/lec07/), the best thing is to shut it without forcing anything on anyone.

-Just today, I gave order of 2k stickers as the first marketing endeavour for nerdspal.
-So by tomorrow or the day after, I will be able to get started with spreading of word. **Two thousand?** may look difficult but not impossible.
-I am estimating that in 1 week I will be able to hand over all the stickers to almost all major college students.

-These 2k stickers will help me decide how stupid I'm.
-I did this because I believe that:
+I do stuff because I believe that:

 > It's better to try and fail then to never try.

-If eventually I fail, at least I'll be happy that I tried something which I was always afraid of.
-Having experience of a startup is really cool (and a little painful).
+If eventually you fail, at least you'll be happy that you tried something which you were always afraid of.
+Having experience of a failure is really cool (and a little painful).

-I understand that [traction](https://www.quora.com/Startup-Traction/How-do-social-sites-e-g-Hunch-Foursquare-Reddit-Digg-go-from-1-to-1000K-users) is the most important element here.
-I also understand that my vision shall not be a [blind passion](http://www.examiner.com/article/how-blind-passion-can-lead-you-straight-off-the-cliff).
+I understand that usage is the most important element for a software's success.
+I also understand that a vision shall not be a [blind passion](http://www.examiner.com/article/how-blind-passion-can-lead-you-straight-off-the-cliff).

-If things work well:

- - I wanted a team.
-Not employees but partners to push things forward.
- - I wanted investors to extend help to every student of the entire globe.

-else:

- - I'll select one of the big breaks and use lessons I have learnt.